Oorukku Oru Pillai: Plot

 Sivaji and Vijaya are cousins.
 Vijaya is in love with Sivaji while Sivaji, a hotshot lawyer and junior of Major, is in love with Major's daughter played by Sripriya.
-On the day of engagement, Sripriya finds out that Vijaya is in love with Sivaji and would kill herself if she does not get to marry him.
-On the altar, she dumps Sivaji without giving any reason and he moves back to his native place giving up his practice.
+On the day of engagement, Sripriya finds out that Vijaya is in love with Sivaji and would kill herself if she cannot marry him.
+On the altar, she dumps Sivaji without giving a reason and he returns to his native place, giving up his practice.

 Sivaji's father's dream was to open a school and put an end to the atrocities of Ramasamy, Nambiar and Srinivasan trio who take advantage of the uneducated masses of their village.
 They also commit murder and blame it on ghosts with authorities in their cohorts.
-Coincidentally, Sripriya gets married to Ramasamy's relative, dies due to alcoholism and leaves her with a child and at Ramasamy's mercy as Major died in shock.
+Coincidentally, Sripriya marries Ramasamy's relative, dies due to alcoholism and leaves her with a child and at Ramasamy's mercy as Major died in shock.
 She seeks refuge with Sivaji and Vijaya who are now married and run a school standing up against Ramasamy.

 Nambiar has designs on Sripriya but Sivaji actively thwarts his attempts which causes rumors of affair between the two.
-When a student of Sivaji gets raped and murdered by Nambiar who blames it on ghosts, Sivaji takes up his practice again and starts to expose Ramasamy.
+When a student of Sivaji is raped and murdered by Nambiar who blames it on ghosts, Sivaji takes up his practice again and starts to expose Ramasamy.
 They kidnap Vijaya and Sripriya.
 After a long struggle, Sivaji saves them only after Sripriya has killed Nambiar in self-defense.
 Sivaji saves her from clutches of law, exposes all activities of the trio and brings justice to his village.